Environmental Education ASB

 Want to work with amazing young people across the state of Washington?

 The UW Pipeline Project provides opportunities for undergraduates to spend their spring break connecting with students in rural or tribal communities throughout Washington State.
-Environmental Alternative Spring Break (EASB) provides the unique opportunity for UW students to plan and design their environmental and space science curriculum in partnership with NASA during winter quarter.
-In addition to teaching, EASB also emphasizes the importance of deepening community relationships across Washington State.
+Environmental Alternative Spring Break (EASB) provides the unique opportunity for UW students to plan and design their own environmentally related curriculum in partnership with NASA during winter quarter.
+In addition to teaching, EASB emphasizes the importance of deepening community relationships across Washington State.
 Each team seeks out ways to get involved in the community during their week of teaching.
-As part of preparation, you will enroll in a 2-credit planning seminar in winter quarter to develop lesson plans, and gain experience volunteering in local classrooms or environmental organizations for 2-3 hours per week.
+As part of the preparation, you will enroll in a 2-3 credit seminar during winter quarter to develop teaching skills, work on lesson plans, and gain experience volunteering in local classrooms or environmental organizations for 2-3 hours per week.

-You have the chance to make the most of your break by extending your own learning, sparking an interest in science and the environment and making a lasting impact on a group of students’ lives.
+Make the most of your break by extending your own learning, spark an interest in science and the environment and make a lasting impact on students’ lives.